iBreaker/vimrc/README.md

 ## Additional Syntaxes

-spf13-vim ships with a few additional syntaxes:
+Breaker-vim ships with a few additional syntaxes:

 * Markdown (bound to \*.markdown, \*.md, and \*.mk)
 * Twig